dse/dse-typewriter-bitmap-font/README.md

 -   Full ASCII and Latin-1 coverage.
 -   Coding-friendly distinctive characters: `li1|` `Oo0` `` `'" ``

+## For Best Results

+When using the `.ttf` fonts, specify 21pt in Windows, or 28pt in macOS/Linux.

 ## See Also

 See <https://github.com/dse/dse-typewriter-font/> for DSE Typewriter,